netlify-templates/victor-hugo/site/content/games/sorting-by-color-and-value-with-venn-diagrams.md

 +++
-title = "Sorting by color and value with Venn Diagrams" url = "/games/kindergarten/sorting-by-color-and-value-with-venn-diagrams" grade = "Kindergarten" gametype = "VENN_DIAGRAM"
+title = "Sorting by color and value with Venn Diagrams" description = "Sorting by color and value with Venn Diagrams" url = "/games/kindergarten/sorting-by-color-and-value-with-venn-diagrams" grade = "Kindergarten" gametype = "VENN_DIAGRAM"